maarten-pennings/SevenSegment-over-Serial/README.md

 ## Firmware
 The [firmware](firmware) for the Arduino Nano, the controller on the SSoS board.
-First some proof of concept sketches, finally the [end-product](firmware/SSoS).
+First some proof of concept sketches (using SFRs for ports, timer, ISR), finally the [end-product](firmware/SSoS).

 ## User manual